 After lunch we stopped at the little out-door market area when they sold period toys and clothes (you can rent full costumes for the day), books and other items.
 Katy overheard some kid whining about the heat and said “It’s never too hot to look at toys!”.
 She wanted to buy a hat until we looked at the price tag.

 We visited a 400-year-old church that is still an active parish.
-Much of the inside has been redone but half the windows and the balcony were original.
+Much of the inside has been redone but half of the windows and the balcony were original.
 The balcony was where the seminary students from the College of William and Mary, right across the street, sat, and we saw the chair the governor sat in.
-The governor’s chair had a current around it so he could have it pulled if he decided to take a nap during church.
+The governor’s chair had a curtain around it so he could have it pulled closed if he decided to take a nap during church.

 There was so much more packed into that day than I can possibly get into.
 If you are at all interested in the colonial period, I highly recommend it.
 If you go in the summer, wear sunscreen!
 If you aren’t pressed for time, take two days and see all the re-enactments.